tannnguyen/ra-scheduler/README.md

 While there are codes (check sources below) that help with generating duty schedule, we want to have a fairer method that doesn't require running codes over and over again.
 Also, with the emergence of a new ways to do duty, we want to regenerate pair duty for the weekend as well.

+### Note: Please look at the sample files to see how to create a txt file

 ## System Requirement

 * Python 3.x